 - When to Harvest Mushrooms: Year-Round

 Grow Quick Growing Tomatoes

 There is nothing like the smell and taste of a tomato that you’ve just taken off the vine.
 Growing tomatoes at home is seriously easy (did I mention in our first year we managed to grow 480 tomatoes?
 Yes I counted them, no we couldn’t eat them all).
 Some varieties of tomatoes will take as little as 40-60 days to go from seed to harvest.
 That’s just 1.5 to two months!
+Definitely one of the quickest vegetables to grow.
 You can cut down your growth time by buying a small tomato plant or as we do, buy a mix of seeds, plants and also save seeds from existing tomatoes that you have.

 While tomatoes are easy and fast to grow you do need to take care of them – checking that they’re supported and watered especially when they’re flowering and fruiting.
 Tomatoes also like a lot of sun, so growing your tomatoes in a container or a grow bag is an excellent way to make sure you’re able to move them around should you need to!
 Here’s 10 tomato growing secrets that will help your harvest!

 - Tomatoes time from sowing to harvest: 40-60 days

 - Size of Pot Needed for Tomatoes: 20 centimetres deep

 - Care Needed for Tomatoes: Sow inside in small pots, transplant outside once frost has gone.
 Water well.
 Feed every 2 days when fruits have set.